Kevinpgalligan/KevingalWebsite/pages/blog/interval-length.md

 * Cabbages: the half-open interval `[2, 9)`, contains 7=9-2 elements.
 * Dystopia: the closed interval `[50, 60]`, contains 11=60-50+1 elements.

 We have all 3 types of interval here: open, half-open and closed.
-As such, we can generalise the little calculations we did so that they work for any interval.
+If you look closely, you'll notice a pattern in how we calculate the number of elements: subtract the lower bound from the upper bound, then add -1, 0 or +1 depending on the type of interval.

+Here it is more explicitly.
 If you have an open interval `(L, U)`, then the number of elements is `U-L-1`.
 If you have a half-open interval `(L, U]` or `[L, U)`, then it's `U-L`.
 And finally, if you have a closed interval `[L, U]`, it's `U-L+1`.
 They're all the same formula, you just have to add 1 if both bounds are closed and subtract 1 if they're both open.

 This is the reason why programming interfaces use half-open bounds for ranges.
 In Python, for example, you say `mylist[L:L+N]` to copy the list items with indexes in the interval `[L, L+N)`.
 That's (L+N)-L=N elements.
 Much neater than having rogue +1s and -1s floating around the place.